 - Option 2: TOTAL OR PARTIAL SHARING BY THE CITIZEN

 During your lifetime, you select yourself which documents you want to share after your death (and to whom) and what is to be destroyed = Full or partial transfer of documents.

 Approximately 2 weeks after your death, the documents selected during your lifetime will be shared with the people of your choice.
 Any documents you shared during your lifetime will be kept active during 4 months (this is also the case for option 1).
 In that way, the recipients have ample time to download or copy the shared documents before deletion.
 The notary is not involved in this process.

 - Option 3: DESTRUCTION OF THE SECURITY BOX

-Whatever you choose, the contents of your safe will be destroyed after your death, either directly (option 2&3) or after being transferred to your heirs, or to the people of your choice (option 1 and 2).
+Whatever you choose, the contents of your vault will be destroyed after your death, either after a couple of days (option 3) or after being transferred to your heirs, or to the people of your choice (option 1 and 2).